Pallet Shipping 101: How to Prepare Freight for Shipping

-- Carriers’ job is to move your freight from A to B, not to prepare it for shipment.
-So package your freight as well as possible.
+- Carriers’ job is to move your freight from A to B, not to prepare it for shipping.
+So package your shipment as well as possible.

-- Package your products and pallet for strength: your products can be damaged on the inside of each box, on the pallet, and from other pallets.
+- Package your products and pallet for strength: your products can be damaged on the inside of each box, on the pallet, and by other pallets.
 So protect it from the inside out.

 - Quality boxes, quality pallets, quality shrink wrap, quality tape…

 7 Best practices to prepare your freight for transport – in boxes

 1. Your products need to be properly packed in each individual box

 - Make sure the boxes are full, with no air in them.
 With air, your products can get crushed and damaged on the inside during shipping.
 You can cut the box and adjust the size, use packing materials like packing peanuts, bubble wrap, etc. Just make sure that your box is structurally sound when you’re done.